ronrothjr/The-Threads-of-Becoming/README.md

 ## **The Invitation This Creates**

-Now we're not saying "I have figured out the universal pattern."
+We're not saying "I have figured out the universal pattern."
 We're saying "I've noticed these questions keep appearing.
 How do you engage them?"

 This is radically inclusive.
 It makes space for: